gredinger/gotar/README.md

 # gotar

-Library to provide access to pure golang implemenations of tar/untar with gzip compression.
+Library to provide access to pure golang implementations of tar/untar with gzip compression.
 Should be useful for cross-platform directory packing and unpacking.

-Roadmap:
+Status:

 - Tar (alpha)
-- Untar (coming soon)
+- Untar (alpha)
-- Gzip (coming soon)
+- Gzip (alpha)
-- Ungzip (coming soon)
+- Ungzip (alpha)

-This library is currenty under active developent and will be changing rapidly.
+This library is currently under development and it's API may change.